 What’s a pre-existing condition?

-A pre-existing condition refers to any kind of illness or health issue your pet developed before your waiting period was up on your pet insurance.
-It doesn’t mean pet insurance companies won’t insure your pet, it just means your plan won’t cover costs that directly relate to any ailment they had before they signed up for a pet insurance policy.
+A pre-existing condition refers to any kind of illness or health issue your pet developed before your waiting period was up on your insurer.
+It doesn’t mean pet insurance companies won’t insure your pet, it just means your plan won’t cover costs that directly relate to any ailment they had in their medical history before they signed up for a pet insurance policy.

 Your policy explains that any diagnoses, treatments, or symptoms of a condition listed in your pet’s medical record before they were actively insured can indicate a pre-existing condition.
 Since pre-existing conditions are excluded from a pet health insurance policy, you won’t be able to receive reimbursement for care relating to anything traced back to that initial finding.

 So while treatment for diabetes is covered under a basic policy, you’ll only be reimbursed for eligible costs if your pet is diagnosed with diabetes (or has test results that show elevated glucose levels) after your policy was already active.

 A pre-existing condition is determined by your pet’s medical record.
 So any signs or diagnoses of an illness that show up before your policy waiting periods are up would be considered a pre-existing condition.